find, embrace and respect all that is your being

-Hatha-Yin Yoga is a combination of asanas (yoga postures) which are complimented with the practice of pranayama (breathing exercises).
+Hatha-Yin Yoga is a combination of asanas (yoga postures) which are complimented by the practice of pranayama (breathing exercises).
 Asanas are kept basic, between beginner and intermediate methods.
 This is a relaxed style that aids the body to open, strengthen, and release tension.
-In some cases, postures can be held for longer periods of time (5-10min), where the person is asked to concentrate and connect their attention in performing slow, deep, and controlled breaths.
+In some cases, postures can be held for longer periods of time (2-5min), where the person is asked to concentrate and connect their attention in performing slow, deep, and controlled breaths.

 Partnering with a friend, a loved one or a stranger can help build a foundation of trust, improving communication and finding balance while guiding each other into different postures.
 Breathing exercises compliment well at the beginning, middle and end of the practice.
 Sharing a slow and controlled breathing rhythm with a partner can bring a sense of security and peace through the practice.
 Also, during the practice partners have the chance to feel each other's heartbeat in specific exercises, which help invoke feelings of universal love.
 Partner Yoga is a fun and dynamic way to invite people, unfamiliar with Yoga, to give it a try.